itsdivyanshu/IPLWinProbabilityPredictor/README.md

 ## Front end
-We made a front end for this model to host it.
-We made it using streamlit and it looks like that.
+I made a front end for this model to host it using streamlit and it looks like so -
 ![WhatsApp Image 2023-05-29 at 20 45 33](https://github.com/modychief/IPl_Match_percent_Predictor/assets/112490642/ce824f10-257e-4954-a047-544bb5459622)